 The positions vary around the country as the post is designed at a local level, i.e., each school decides what the role of advanced skills teacher entails depending on the areas they wish to develop.
 Most advanced skills teachers have an assignment aimed at developing pedagogy in their schools.

-My assignment is based on my interest in the application of information and communication technology (ICT) in education.
-I believe that ICT can be used to improve student engagement in education and save teachers time among other benefits.
+My assignment is based on my interest in research and the application of information and communication technology (ICT) in education.
+I believe that ICT can be used to positively impact student learning outcomes in education and save teachers time through streamlining administrative processes.

 In my first year in the role I organised and ran a collegial learning group (CLG) called Tech Tools where staff explored and shared their experiences of using education technology.